amonks/sidevalve/README.md

 ## I wanna get fancy with the javascript...

+Great!
+[Read it](https://github.com/amonks/sidevalve/blob/gh-pages/sidevalve.js)!
+It's more comments than code, so you shouldn't have much trouble.
+If you have any issues, send me an [email](mailto:a@monks.co)

-Oh.
-Well, since you asked, here's some API documentation so you can use Sidevalve in your own projects.
+Since you asked, though, here's some basic API documentation.

 ### Starting a game